MichalisTatas/Ecosystem-Simulation/README.md

 # ecosystem-simulation

-This Project was a collaboration between Μιχαήλ Τατάς, sdi1700161 and Μιχαήλ Φωτιάδης sdi1700183
+This Project was a collaboration between MichalisTatas and FwtiadhsM

 ## Compiling the program